Courtesy of Alan Kazdin

 In 2017, Yale Sterling Professor of Psychology and Child Psychiatry Alan Kazdin created a free online class that offers a “toolkit of techniques” to help parents develop positive behaviors in their children.
 Since its Coursera launch, over 100,000 parents, caregivers and professionals have logged onto the platform to learn the formula for child behavior change.
+If they need more knowledge, they can also turn to a reliable parenting guide book.

 Kazdin’s four-week course, “Everyday Parenting: The ABCs of Child Rearing,” provides video demonstrations of research-based, step-by-step techniques for parents, including readings and practice exercises.
 Kazdin’s “ABCs” of parenting –– antecedents, behavior and consequences –– encourage parents to put recognition, affection and choice at the center of their practices, according to the professor.